turkialjrees/Kmeans-and-PCA-Big-Data-/README.md

 <img src="https://github.com/turkialjrees/Big-Data-ML/blob/master/img/fff.PNG">

-## Welcome to Advance Big Data Analysis using Machine Learning
+## Welcome to Advance Big Data Analysis using Machine Learning  _ K-means and PCA

-### You learn how to apply Kmeans and PCA on Crime-Data
+### You learn how to apply K-means and PCA on Big-Data

 For introductory and Beginners please <a href="">https://github.com/turkialjrees/Big-Data-ML</a>